LEADING OFF: Scherzer back home in St. Louis, Houck out

 Mets ace Max Scherzer is pitching back in his hometown, starting a three-game series at St. Louis.

 Scherzer is trying to become the first four-game winner in the majors.
-In his first season since signing a $130 million, three-year contract, he is 3-0 with a 2.50 ERA, 12 strikeouts and one walk in 11 innings.
+In his first season with New York since signing a $130 million, three-year contract, he is 3-0 with a 2.50 ERA, 12 strikeouts and one walk in 11 innings.

 Scherzer is 3-2 with a 2.04 ERA in six career starts at Busch Stadium, striking out 59 in 39 2/3 innings.